bmc/cheat-sheets/git.md

     $ git fetch
     $ git checkout newbranch

+# Create a remote branch

+Create a local branch, then push it to the server.
+General syntax:

+    $ git push REMOTE LOCALBRANCH:REMOTEBRANCH

+The remote branch name can be omitted if it's the same name as the local branch.

+    $ git co -b mybranch
+    $ git push origin mybranch

 # Delete a remote branch

+    $ git push remotename :branch

+e.g.:

-    $ git push REMOTENAME :BRANCHNAME
+    $ git push origin :testbranch

-If you look at the advanced push syntax above it should make a bit more sense.
 You are literally telling git "push nothing into BRANCHNAME on REMOTENAME".

 # Create a bare repository